cran-task-views/ModelDeployment/ModelDeployment.md

     Builds structures to allow functions in the PMML package to output transformation details in addition to the model in the resulting PMML file.
-  - The `r pkg("rattle")` package allows to load data from a CSV file (or via ODBC), transform and explore the data, build and evaluate models, and export models as PMML or as scores.
   - The `r pkg("arules")` package provides the infrastructure for representing, manipulating and analyzing transaction data and patterns (frequent itemsets and association